olivierlacan/keep-a-changelog/README.md

 created by the [Gemnasium][gemnasium] team and which parses many (but not all) open source project change logs.

+### Can change logs be automatically generated?
+For GitHub projects you can use [github_changelog_generator](https://github.com/skywinder/Github-Changelog-Generator).
+This gem generate change log file based on tags, issues and merged pull requests from GitHub issue tracker.
+This generator complies all conventions, that you read above.

 ### Why do you alternate between spelling it "CHANGELOG" and "change log"?
 "CHANGELOG" is the name of the file itself.
 It's a bit shouty but it's a historical convention followed by many open source projects.
 Other